Civil Law Partnership (BGB-Gesellschaft)

 Object

-Any purpose permitted by law can be considered as the object (e.g. also handicraft and other services).
-Unlike a general partnership and a limited commercial partnership, a GbR does not operate a commercial enterprise.
+Any legally permitted purpose can be considered as a common purpose (e.g., also crafts or other services).
+In contrast to the oHG and KG, the GbR does not operate a commercial enterprise.

-This should not be confused with entry in the company register.
-A GbR with legal capacity can also be (voluntarily) entered in the company register.
+This should not be confused with entry in the company register (Gesellschaftsregister).
+A GbR with legal capacity can also (voluntarily) be entered in the company register.
 The company register is only intended for the registration of GbRs.
-In contrast to entry in the commercial register, the GbR retains its legal form when entered in the company register and does not become an OHG (general partnership).
+In contrast to entry in the commercial register, the GbR retains its legal form when entered in the company register and does not become a general partnership (oHG).

 Name of the company